instana/client-python/docs/SyntheticSettingsApi.md

 A Synthetic test CI/CD.

 API request to retrieve the Synthetic Test CI/CD identified by the given test result id.
+For more information on Synthetic Settings please access the https://developer.ibm.com/apis/catalog/instana--instana-rest-api/Synthetic+Monitoring#synthetic-settings.

 ### Example